Prep softball: Western Dubuque temporarily suspends season after potential COVID-19 exposure

 Western Dubuque has suspended its softball season pending coronavirus test results.

 Western Dubuque activities director Tyler Lown confirmed on Thursday that the program had temporarily suspended its season at all levels as of Tuesday morning after receiving word Monday night that there had been a potential exposure to the novel coronavirus at multiple levels within the program.
-Lown said he received the information after the Bobcats’ game against Cedar Rapids Xavier had been completed.
+Lown said he received the information after the Bobcats’ game against Cedar Rapids Xavier had been completed Monday evening.

 “The safety of our kids, our community, coaches, umpires, everybody involved, is paramount to us,” Lown said.
 “We want to make sure everybody is safe before we continue.”

-The WD softball team is the first coverage area team to suspend its season because of a potential exposure.
-The Western Dubuque baseball program suspended its season this week and the Dubuque Wahlert baseball program was cleared to return to baseball activities following a two-week quarantine period.
+Western Dubuque is the first coverage area softball program to suspend its season because of a potential exposure, but the third overall.
+The Western Dubuque baseball program suspended its season Wednesday and the Dubuque Wahlert baseball program was cleared to return to baseball activities on Thursday following a two-week quarantine period.

 Western Dubuque’s doubleheader this past Wednesday against Cedar Rapids Washington was also canceled.
-Lown said the Warriors were in the process of reaching out to Western Dubuque to cancel for their own COVID-19 related reasons at the same time Lown called to cancel.
+Lown said the Warriors were in the process of reaching out to Western Dubuque to cancel for their own COVID-19 related reasons at the same time Lown called to cancel, though Dubuque Senior AD Brent Cook said Thursday night that Washington had not contacted him about canceling today’s scheduled doubleheader at Wiegand Field.

 “It could be sooner if we get the go-ahead with some results that are hanging out there.
 It’s just a different process.
 You’ve just got to make sure everybody is safe.
 From what we know, it shouldn’t be more than 14 days from Tuesday.”